The Bitcoin Heuristic: A Mental Model for AI

 - Optimize for leverage.

 You don't need to "believe" in AI.
-You just need to recognize the map.
-You've walked this path before.
+You just need to recognize the territory.
+You have walked this path before.

 Further Reading